ihcsim/kubernetes-terraform-secured/README.md

 ## Cluster Layout
 By default, this project provisions a cluster that is comprised of:

-* 3 etcd v3 nodes
+* 3 etcd v3 droplets
-* 1 Kubernetes Master node and
+* 1 Kubernetes Master droplet and
-* 3 Kubernetes Workers nodes
+* 3 Kubernetes Workers droplets

 All droplets are initialized using CoreOS' [Container Linux Config](https://coreos.com/os/docs/latest/provisioning.html).
 These configurations are defined in the `config.yaml` files found in the `etcd/` and `k8s/` folders.
 They are interpolated using the Terraform's Config Transpiler provider.